fglmtt/coding/lectures/large-language-models-for-software-engineering.md

 ---

-As code generation is generally driven by what is most likely rather than what is most correct, hallucinations threat correctness
+As code generation is generally driven by what is most likely rather than what is most correct, hallucinations threaten correctness

 > A test oracle is a procedure that distinguishes between the correct and incorrect behaviors of the system under test
 >